Article I - Name

 Section 1 – Frequency and Rules

 a.
-IT Senate will convene six regular meetings per academic year, including three each semester.
+IT Senate will convene regular meetings, including at least three each semester.
 A standard day and time will be established for each semester.

 b.
-Special meetings may be called by the Chairperson or by written request of 20 percent of voting members.
+Special meetings may be called by the Officers or by written request of 20 percent of voting members.

 c.
 The IT Senate will follow Robert’s Rules of Order.
-The Chairperson makes the final determination regarding questions of parliamentary procedure.
+The Officers make the final determination regarding questions of parliamentary procedure.

 d.
 A quorum consists of 60 percent of voting members.